-Natasha Caruana is a photographic artist living and working in London.
+Natasha Caruana is a London-based artist working across photography, moving image and installation.
 She has an MA in Photography from the Royal College of Art, London and is a Senior Lecturer of Photography at the University for the Creative Arts, Farnham, UK.
 In 2014 Caruana was named as the winner of the prestigious BMW Artist in Residence Award at musée Nicéphore Niépce, France.
 The award led to solo shows at Les Rencontres d’Arles and Paris Photo and the monograph Coup de Foudre.

 Caruana’s art practice is grounded in research concerned with narratives of love, betrayal and fantasy.
 Significant to all Caruana’s work is the questioning of how today’s technology is impacting relationships.
 Her series Married Man documents love and life of the everyday and her later work Fairytale for Sale explores the strange ritual of newlyweds blocking out their faces in online adverts.
 Her work is created drawing from archives, the Internet and personal narratives.